 MISSION & OBJECTIVE

-Provide an inclusive film event that features the world-class talents of members of the Colorado film industry while acknowledging good filmmaking wherever it originates.
+Provide an inclusive film event that features the world-class talents of members of the Colorado film industry while acknowledging good filmmaking wherever it originates, thereby continuing to raise the bar.
 We also endeavor to support, encourage and recognize emerging young filmmakers.

 Our Purpose: (From the Bylaws)